sauravsray/sauravsray.github.io/teaching.md

 ## Fall-2023 (July-Nov)
 * Object Oriented Programming (MA-5741), a Course for M-tech students at the Department of Mathematics, IIT Madras.
 * Mutivariable Calculus (MA-1101), a Course for B-tech students at IIT Madras.
+(Lecture Slides Available on Moodle).

 ## Spring-2023 (Jan-May)